Year End Sale: Get Upto 40% OFF on Live Training! Offer Ending in

 Limitations of Azure App Service

-Though App Service comes with a lot of benefits and ease of doing cloud-native development and deployments, there are a few limitations that should be understood well.
+Though App Service offers many benefits and makes cloud-native development and deployments easy, there are a few limitations that should be understood.

-1. No Remote Desktop Connection- Since app services are part of the broader platform as a service modal, and we have very limited access to the infrastructure on which it runs.
+1. No Remote Desktop Connection—Since app services are part of the broader platform as a service modal, we have very limited access to the infrastructure on which they run.
 This makes it difficult to troubleshoot issues related to performance as we cannot log into the server and see log files or event viewer.

 2. No support for third-party Software management tools- Since we do not have to manage the server at all, we have no authority to install any monitoring tools like Dynatrace or Splunk.